Robust and Information-theoretically Safe Bias Classifier against Adversarial Attacks: Introduction

 The deep neural network (DNN) \cite{lecun2015deep} has become the most powerful machine learning method, which has been successfully applied in computer vision, natural language processing, game playing, protein structure prediction, and many other fields.

-One of the problems of DNN is the existence of adversaries~\cite{S2013}, that is, it is possible to intentionally make little modifications to an input such that human can still recognize the input clearly, but the DNN outputs a wrong label or even any label given by the adversary.
-Existence of adversarial samples makes the DNN vulnerable in safety-critical applications.
-Although many effective methods to defend adversaries were proposed~\cite{sur1,sur2,rubust-rev1}, it was shown that adversaries seem still inevitable for current DNNs~\cite{asulay1,adv-inev1}.
-In this paper, we present a new approach by using the bias part as the classifier and show that the bias classifier is safe against adversaries in certain sense.
+A major weakness of DNNs is the existence of adversarial samples~\cite{S2013}, that is, it is possible to intentionally make small modifications to an input such that human can still recognize the input clearly, but the DNN outputs a wrong label or even any label given by the adversary.
+Existence of adversary samples makes the DNN vulnerable in safety-critical applications.
+Although many effective methods to defend adversaries were proposed~\cite{M2017,sur1,sur2,rubust-rev1}, it was shown that adversaries are still inevitable for current DNNs~\cite{asulay1,adv-inev1}.
+In ~\cite{Bast1}, it was proved that adversarial attacks always exist for any successful DNNs under certain conditions.
+In this paper, we present a new approach by using the bias part of the DNN as the classifier and show that the bias classifier is safe against gradient-based attacks.